ECMWFCode4Earth/challenges_2023/README.md

 ## Code for Earth 2023 Challenges
 There are two challenges streams:

-### Stream 1- Data Visualization & Compression for Earth Science
+### Stream 1- Software Development for Earth Science
 <br>

 * [Challenge 10 -Climate intelligence: from data to visualization](https://github.com/ECMWFCode4Earth/challenges_2023/issues/1)